Rajpratik71/Mininet-wiki/Documentation.md

 #### Documentation and FAQ
 * [Introduction to Mininet](Introduction-to-Mininet) An introduction to Mininet and its Python API.
+* [Mininet Python API Reference](http://mininet.github.com/api) Documentation for Mininet's Python API, generated using `make doc`
-* [Mininet API Documentation](Mininet-API-Documentation) How to view documentation for Mininet's Python API
+* [Viewing/Generating API Documentation](Mininet-API-Documentation) How to view and/or generate documentation for Mininet's Python API
 * [Presentations](Presentations) Presentations on Mininet
 * [Publications](Publications) Mininet papers and other publications
 * [FAQ](FAQ) Please read and add to the Frequently Asked Questions (and their Answers)